yaelshneor/reverse-engineering-writeups/wonderland2/README.md

 ## 📌 Challenge Overview

-This challenge is a relatively straightforward reverse engineering binary once the main transformation applied to the input is identified.
+This challenge is a reverse engineering binary that validates user input by applying an in-place transformation before comparing it to a constant string.

-The binary is compiled from C and performs input validation by modifying the user’s input in-place before comparing it to a constant string.
+The goal is to understand the transformation logic and recover the correct input.

 ---

 ## ▶️ Program Behavior

-When running the binary, we see:
+The program prompts:

 Enter password:

-If the input is incorrect:
+Wrong input:
 Wrong password!

-If the input is correct:
+Correct input:
 Correct! you may enter..

 This indicates that the input is transformed before comparison.